VB Migration Partner

 5.8 Pragmas that affect upgrade messages

 Note: This group of pragmas allow you to select which upgrade messages are generated during the migration process.
-VB Migration Partner can generate issue, warning, info, and to-do messages and, by default, all of them are included as remarks in the converted VB.NET application.
+VB Migration Partner can generate issue, warning, info, and to-do messages and, by default, all of them are included as remarks in the converted .NET application.
 You can selectively disable and enable messeges by their ID, by their severity (Issue, Warning, Info, ToDo), and type (Syntax, Language, CodeAnalysis, Library)

 DisableMessage messageid